alicanertas/Van-der-Waals-EOS-Term-Project-METU-CHE502-/README.md

 2) if you rather would prefer online tools to run the code:

--Please open the Python file named as 'PureSubstance_BinodalSpinodalCurves_VdW_TerminalPrint.py' and copy its content to online Python code editors.
+-Please open the Python file named as 'PureSubstance_BinodalSpinodalCurves_VdW_TerminalPrint.py' and copy its content to online Python code editors (such as https://www.online-python.com/).
 -Please run there and the result will be identical as reported in text file 'Binodal_Spinodal_Fugacity.txt' in the GitHub repository.